This is the multi-page printable view of this section. Click here to print.

 • It is recommended not to use the OS firewall on Kubernetes Engine nodes that use Calico.

-• If the node is designated as a Backup service target, node deletion is not possible, so the function below cannot be used.
+• When a node is designated as a Backup service target, it cannot be deleted, so the functions below are unavailable.

 • Delete node pool